AlexTodorov11/AlexTodorov11/README.md

 ## 💡 Who Am I?
-I'm Aleks - currently the Web Development Lead & PM at KUKUI.
+I'm Aleks - currently a Web Development & Operations Lead at a Software and marketing company based in the US & Bulgaria.
 I have a background in SEO and Search Engine Algorithms.
 At a time also utilized AI and LLMs to do reserach and update processes - I'm still deeply interested in AI and all of its various uses.

 ## 💻 Tech Stack